If you are looking for a specific article or journal, use Te Waharoa which is available from the library homepage.

 A note of caution: not all journals and articles are available through Te Waharoa.
 Westlaw and Lexis Advance do not always make their material available.
 If you can't find it in Te Waharoa, try Westlaw and Lexis Advance.
 For a complete list of journals included in Thomson Reuters Westlaw click here.

 What if you have a citation to a journal article, but don't recognise the name of the journal?

 It's easy to find the journal name.
 Just use the Cardiff Index to Legal Abbreviations, an online tool that tells you the name of a journal or case reporter from the abbreviation.
 So searching for Tul.
 L. Rev., as shown in the first screenshot below, tells you that the abbreviation stands for Tulane Law Review, as in the second screenshot.
 You can then go to Journal Finder to see whether we have the journal.

 The following journal databases allow you to find a journal on a given legal topic.
-Follow the below guide to find journals in the subject area you are interested in.
+Follow the tips below to find journals on your topic of interest.